 The nonrefundable application fee is $65.00 for US applicants; $90.00 for International applicants.

 Transcripts are required for each senior college attended.
 A PDF of the official transcript can be uploaded, but an official transcript from that college will be required after acceptance to a program.
 Each transcript can be uploaded only once, so please make sure you have the correct and full version of each transcript before uploading.
 Learn more about how to submit your transcripts from the Graduate School's site.

 GRE scores should be submitted directly through ETS.
 On test day, you will be able to designate which universities you would like your scores to be sent to.
 If you need additional scores sent, you should do so through the ETS website.

 Our department prioritizes GRE scores with a score of 150 or higher on the verbal section, and 150 or higher on the quantitative section, or a combined score of 300 or higher.
-Those who took the GRE before Fall 2011 under the old scoring system are recommended to have combined (verbal and quantitative) score of 1000 or higher.

 Applicants who do not meet these scores are still eligible to apply and be evaluated for admission.
 The Department of Kinesiology & Health Education does not make admission decisions based solely on test scores.